What To Eat And Drink In Texas

 Washing down spicy cuisine calls for cold Texas beer, and craft brewers in Austin, Houston, Dallas, and beyond can help.
 From festivals to beer gardens and understated tasting rooms, big-name brewers like Brash Brewing and Austin Beerworks draw crowds with floral IPAs, rich stouts, and every ale and lager in between.
 Here is the link where to go to drink the city’s best brews.

 For a decadent southern dessert, find your favorite pies exploring Texas’ many bakeries, fairs, and farms.
 Homemade pecan pie is one of the most popular and delicious, though fruit pies and thick meringues are also a local favorite.
 To try them all, head to the Texas State fair’s blue ribbon contest.

 Southern sweet tea is another way to tame the heat of a spicy Texas dish—and it’s certainly sugary enough to douse any fire your taste buds might not be able to handle.
 Usually loaded with ice and sugar, and sometimes used in cocktails, a tall glass goes with any dish and is sure to provide relief from the hot sun.
 Follow this link to get the 15 Best Places for Sweet Tea in Austin.

-It’s no surprise that fried treats are popular in Texas, but what you’ll find in fried form here might not be what you’d expect.
+It’s no surprise that fried treats are popular in Texas, but what you’ll find in the fried from here might not be what you’d expect.
 The State Fair of Texas has plenty of offbeat fried confections, like deep-fried chicken pot pie, fried Jell-O, fried Oreos, and deep-fried cheesecake.
-Across the state you can also find traditional chicken-fried steak, fried okra, and delicious old-fashioned donuts.
+Across the state, you can also find traditional chicken-fried steak, fried okra, and delicious old-fashioned donuts.